Undergraduate Research in Scientific Inquiry with D. Bopegedera

 We are aware of missing faculty photos in the directory and catalog and will be updating them shortly.
 Thank you for your patience.

 Compare offerings and share your lists with others.

 Rigorous quantitative and qualitative research is an important component of academic learning in Scientific Inquiry.
 Research opportunities allow science students to work on specific projects associated with faculty members’ expertise.
 Students typically begin by working in an apprenticeship model with faculty or laboratory staff and gradually take on more independent projects within the context of the specific research program as they gain experience.
 Students can develop vital skills in research design, data acquisition and interpretation, modeling and theoretical analysis, written and oral communication, collaboration and critical thinking.
 These are valuable skills for students pursuing a graduate degree or entering the job market.

 Dharshi Bopegedera (chemistry) would like to engage students in two projects: (1) There is concern that toxic metals are found in unsafe quantities in children’s toys and cosmetics.
-I would like to engage a student in the quantitative determination of these metals using the AA and the ICP-MS. Students who are interested in learning to use these instruments and quantitative analysis techniques will find this project interesting.
+She would like to engage a student in the quantitative determination of these metals, using the AA and the ICP-MS. Students who are interested in learning to use these instruments and quantitative analysis techniques will find this project interesting.
 (2) Science and education.
-We will work with local teachers to develop lab activities that enhance the science curriculum in local schools.
-Students who have an interest in teaching science and who have completed general chemistry with laboratory would be ideal for this project.
-(3) I am also interested in looking at chemicals present in e-cigarettes.
+With Dharshi, students will work with local teachers to develop lab activities that enhance the science curriculum in local schools.
+Students with an interest in teaching science who have completed general chemistry with laboratory would be ideal for this project.
+(3) Dharshi is also interested in looking at chemicals present in e-cigarettes.
 A student interested in this project could work on the organic or inorganic chemicals.

 Scheduled for: Day

 Located in: Olympia